Experimental Designs for Multi-Item Multi-Period Inventory Control: Introduction

 However, both the aforementioned experimental designs have limitations due to bias caused by interference.
 In switchback experiments, temporal interference or carryover effects are present, meaning that a treatment not only impacts the outcome of the current period but also influences the system’s state and subsequent outcomes in future periods.
 For item-level randomization, cannibalization effects may occur due to capacity constraints, where the treatment assigned to one item affects the outcomes of other items.
 These scenarios violate the Stable Unit Treatment Value Assumption (SUTVA) in causal inference \citep{imbens2015causal}.
-And previous studies showed that the bias caused by interference can be as large as the GTE itself \citep{blake2014marketplace,fradkin2019simulation,holtz2020reducing}.
+Previous studies showed that the bias caused by interference can be as large as the GTE itself \citep{blake2014marketplace,fradkin2019simulation,holtz2020reducing}.

 In this work, we examine the bias of the naive inverse probability weighting (IPW) estimator under different experimental designs, including switchback experiments and item-level randomized experiments.
-Our contributions are summarized as follows: \begin{enumerate} \item We demonstrate that, under mild assumptions, switchback experiments consistently underestimate the true global treatment effect (GTE), while item-level randomization consistently overestimates the GTE.
+Our contributions are summarized as follows:

+\begin{enumerate} \item We investigate A/B testing strategies in multi-item, multi-period inventory systems with lost sales and capacity constraints.
+The treatment and control differ in their demand forecasters.
+When the primary difference between the two forecasters lies in their means, we show that switchback designs tend to systematically underestimate the overall treatment effect, whereas item-level randomization tends to systematically overestimate it.
+In contrast, when the forecasters mainly differ in their forecast-error dispersion, switchback designs typically overestimate the treatment effect, while item-level randomization is asymptotically unbiased.

-\item Motivated by \citet{johari2022experimental} and \citet{bajari2023experimental}, we propose a pairwise randomized experiment by viewing product and time as two-sided factors and analyze its bias.
-Furthermore, we examine the experiment of the staggered rollouts introduced by \citet{xiong2024optimal} in the stationary environment.
+\item Motivated by \citet{johari2022experimental} and \citet{bajari2023experimental}, we propose a pairwise randomized experiment that treats products and time periods as two-sided factors and analyze its bias properties.
+We find that when the treatment and control primarily differ in forecasting means, pairwise randomization yields lower bias than item-level randomization.
+Conversely, when the primary difference lies in forecast-error dispersion, pairwise randomization exhibits higher asymptotic bias than item-level randomization.

-\item We perform numerical experiments across various scenarios and provide specific recommendations for selecting appropriate experimental designs in different contexts. \end{enumerate}
+\item We conduct two complementary numerical studies.
+Controlled stochastic simulations match the uniform-demand assumptions in our theory and verify the predicted signs.
+Trace-driven experiments using FreshRetailNet-50K \citep{wang2025freshretailnet} then evaluate the same mechanisms with recovered real demand traces, learned point forecasts, and stockout substitution.
+The results provide practical recommendations for selecting experimental designs under different operational settings. \end{enumerate}